 December, 2020: We’re collecting some fantastic information about Americans’ experiences and perceptions with the COVID-19 epidemic in six different US metropolitan areas (Atlanta, Chicago, Houston, Miami, New York City, and Washington DC).
 In one project funded by the US National Science Foundation (NSF), my brilliant colleague Shalini Misra and I are examining how risk perceptions, risk preferences, stated behavior, and actual behavior change in response to digital information during the COVID-19 crisis.
 To do this, we’re asking roughly 1,200 residents a battery of questions every several months.
 In the other study, also funded by NSF, I’m working with a team of crack faculty and student engineering and computer science investigators from several institutions, including project leader Pam Murray-Tuite (Clemson U.), Seth Guikema (U. of Michigan), and Ed Fox (Virginia Tech).
 This COVID-ish effort entails asking questions of 2,800 residents about their transportation and electric-power related behavior, and constitutes part of longer-term effort in which we’re investigating joint disruptions to transportation and power infrastructure.
+We’re using a panel of respondents furnished by the Ovation survey research firm for both studies.
 STAY TUNED!!

 May 2019: Attending the UN Habitat Conference in Nairobi, the first-ever in the history of the planet, along with 3,000 others participants.
 Heard President Uhuru Kenyatta of Kenya speak at the Plenary session on the first day, met the former mayor of Nairobi, and have attended some excellent sessions on informal settlements in Africa, Asia, and Latin America.